CSC207-UofT/course-project-group_nib/phase_2/phase_2_report.md

 ### Issues

 We used issues to identify features under completion.
 For example, we made checkpoints in GUI completion, code documentation, and tests completion.
-We create new issues identifying new features which can also leave comments for what we have uploaded.
-We can also leave the TODOs in some files to give check points for future modification.
-This feature can be convenient for the next person who edits the code.
-After the issue is completed, we closed it.
+Issues correspond with TODO comments in the codes.
+An Issue is closed as long as all the related TODOs are implemented.

 ## Testing Updates